 Cucumbers are immature fruit that are harvested within a narrow size range that occurs while the fruit are rapidly enlarging.
-This makes cucumbers extremely perishable and rapid cooling after harvest is critical for successful storage.
+This makes cucumbers extremely perishable, and rapid cooling after harvest is critical for successful storage.
 Forced-air cooling is the most common method used to cool cucumbers.
-They may also be hydro-cooled in shower type systems using about 41 to 50°F (5 to 10°C) water.
-It is recommended that potable water chlorinated at 50 ppm, or pH 7, be used in order to avoid transfer of decay and pathogenic organisms to the products during hydro-cooling.
+They may also be hydrocooled in shower-type systems using about 41 to 50°F (5 to 10°C) water.
+It is recommended that potable water chlorinated at 50 ppm and adjusted to pH 7 be used in order to avoid transfer of decay and pathogenic organisms to the products during hydrocooling.

 Cucumbers are chilling sensitive.
 Cultivars differ, but generally they are subject to chilling injury (CI) if held longer than about 2 to 5 days at temperatures below 50°F (10°C).
-At these temperatures they eventually show water-soaked spots, pitting, shriveling, and tissue collapse.
+At these temperatures they eventually show water-soaked patches, pitting, shriveling, and tissue collapse.
 Extensive decay develops on chilled cucumbers when they are removed from low-temperature storage.
 The susceptibility of cucumbers to chilling injury does not preclude their exposure to temperatures below 50°F (10°C) for short intervals, as long as they are utilized immediately after removal from cold storage.
 Chilling symptoms develop rapidly only at higher temperatures after low temperature storage.
-Thus, 2 days at $32^{\circ}F(0^{\circ}C)$ or 4 days at $40^{\circ}F(4.4^{\circ}C)$ are harmless under these conditions.
+Thus, 2 days at 32°F (0°C) or 4 days at 40°F (4.4°C) are harmless under these conditions.